-A free toolkit of screening and assessment tools and a training package, specifically designed to support nurses in Australian general practices to work with general practitioners (GPs) to initiate advance care planning (ACP) and palliative care in everyday general practice.
+A free toolkit of screening and assessment tools and a training package, specifically designed to support GPs, nurses and practice managers in Australian general practices to initiate advance care planning (ACP) and palliative care in everyday general practice.
 The consortium is led by Hammondcare NSW and funded by the Department of Health and Aged Care.

 CareSearch is an online resource designed to help those needing relevant and trustworthy information and resources about palliative care.
 There are sections (information hubs) designed specifically for patients and families, GPs, nurses, and residential aged care.
 All material in the website has been checked for quality by Australian health professionals.
 As a web-based resource, the CareSearch materials are there when they are needed.
 Anyone with access to the internet can use the site.
 The CareSearch website is free to use and is funded by the Department of Health and Aged Care.